SpiderMonkey1975/IFOS2D/README.md

   **CRAY_COMPILER**  -> set to 1 if you wish to build IFOS2D with the CRAY suite of compilers (craycc).

-  **G717**           -> set to 1 if you wish to build the large production test case.
+  **G717**           -> set to 1 if you wish to build the large production test case (forward-only simulation) or set to 2 for the inverse simulation.

-Example: to build IFOS2D with the Cray compilers and with parallel I/O enabled, one would use the following make command:

-          make PARALLEL_IO=1 CRAY_COMPILER=1

-Example: to build the G717 production configuration of IFOS2D with the Intel compilers and parallel I/O enabled, one would use the following make command:

-          make G717=1 PARALLEL_IO=1 INTEL_COMPILER=1

-# Running
+# Available Configurations

 Input is available for two configurations: